plexus/yaks/DEVELOPERS.md

 getter methods for `rel`, `uri`, and `options`.
 But that's really just scratching the surface.

-`Yaks::Attributes` relies on Anima, so you get the same things as using `include Anima.new`
+`Attribs` relies on Anima, so you get the same things as using `include Anima.new`

 * a hash-based constructor